angeliasterling/one-click-hugo-cms/site/content/post/self-publishing-purchasing-isbns.md

 **Where do you buy them?**

 You should purchase ISBNs directly from Bowker, you can see more details [here](https://www.myidentifiers.com/identify-protect-your-book/isbn/buy-isbn).
 Be prepared, they aren't cheap.
 I opted to buy 100 ISBNs because it was more cost effective and I want to get my book out there in as many ways possible.
-With even one novel it's easy to see how you could quickly reach 10 different ISBNs.
+With even one novel it's easy to see how you could quickly burn through 10 different ISBNs.

 **Barcodes**